ngscheurich/generator-phaser-ts/README.md

 stuff like:

 - A fully-functional Phaser project, complete with TypeScript type definitions
-- Automated tasks for compiling, concatenating, deploying, et al.
+- Automated tasks for compiling, bundling, and deploying
 - A demo game to get you going
 - A [Heroku][heroku] deployment setup